Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Experiments

-Benefiting from the text-guided style transfer manner instead of the image-guided one, the diffusion-based method can be broadened to application areas unreachable by traditional image-to-image style transfer methods~\cite{zhu2017unpaired, huang2017arbitrary, gatys2015neural}, particularly those related to visual enhancements such as vividness, realism, and depth of field.
+Benefiting from the text-guided style transfer method instead of the image-guided one, the diffusion-based method can be expanded to application areas unreachable by traditional image-to-image style transfer methods~\cite{zhu2017unpaired, huang2017arbitrary, gatys2015neural}, particularly those related to visual enhancements such as realism, depth of field, and other photographic techniques.
 This is because these "styles" cannot be represented through an image.

-As shown in Fig.~\ref{fig:enhanced_benchmark}, while P2P~\cite{hertz2022prompt}, PNP~\cite{tumanyan2023plug}, and SDEdit~\cite{meng2021sdedit} are based on the diffusion model, they only preserve the overall structure of the source image, sacrificing the detailed structure information for achieving effective visual enhance.
-We only present SDEdit with $0.6$ denoising strength, because excessive denoising strength usually causes drastic drifts in the image structure.
-This limits the application of the above methods to this specific task, as it necessitates strict consistency between the source and target images.
-Thanks to our proposed fine-grained style incorporation idea, our method efficiently enhances the visual quality of images while maintaining structural consistency.
-In terms of appearance enhancement, our method better maintains the horse's body (Row.~1), the cat's eyes~(Row.~2), and the goldfish's body details~(Row.~3).
-In addition, our method achieves blurring under scene-invariant and semantic-invariant conditions, such as Spiderman's left arm~(Row.~4), and background details in Row.~5 and 6.
-These impressive results reveal the immense potential of diffusion models in addressing low-level vision tasks.
+As shown in Fig.~\ref{fig:visual_enhancement}, while FreeDiff~\cite{wu2024freediff}, P2P~\cite{hertz2022prompt}, PNP~\cite{tumanyan2023plug}, and SDEdit~\cite{meng2021sdedit} are based on the diffusion model, they only preserve the overall structure of the source image and cannot achieve effective visual enhancement according to the given prompt.
+This limits the application of the above methods to this specific task as it requires a more strict consistency between the source and target images.